Lord's Resistance Army: African Union

-On 18 September 2012, the African Union launched an initiative in Nzara, South Sudan to take control of the fight against the LRA.
-The goal of the project was to co-ordinate efforts against the group by the ongoing operations conducted by the states of Uganda, South Sudan, the Democratic Republic of Congo and the Central African Republic.
+On 18 September 2012, the African Union (AU) launched an initiative in Nzara, South Sudan, to take control of the fight against the LRA.
+The goal of the project was to coordinate efforts against the group by the ongoing operations conducted by the states of Uganda, South Sudan, DR Congo and the Central African Republic.
 However, some fear that these armies are looting resources in the region.
-The civilians have reported rapes, killings and lootings by the Ugandan army.
+The civilians have reported rapes, killings, and looting by the Ugandan army.

-At a ceremony to mark the handover of command in Yambio, the AU's special envoy on the LRA, Francisco Madeira, said that while the Congo DR had not sent supporting troops, it had made some other unnamed support.
+In September 2012, at a ceremony to mark the handover of command in Yambio, the AU's special envoy on the LRA, Francisco Madeira, said that, while DR Congo had not sent supporting troops, it had made some other unnamed support.
 "We need more support, I don't have to elaborate on these because my predecessor has done this so well.
 We need support in terms of means of transport, communication, medicine, combat rations and uniforms for the troops tracking the LRA.
 This is particularly important and critical and most urgent for the central African troops who handed over their contingent despite the challenges facing them."
 Ugandan Defence Minister Chrispus Kiyonga said: "We are yet to fully agree on how this troops will operate because now they are going to be one force, a regional task force with its commander.
-There are two concepts: There are people who think that the SPLA [Sudan People Liberation Army] should only work on the side of Sudan, that the army of the Central African Republic should only work there [within its own borders]...but there is the other concept that some of us support, [which is] that once there is one unified force, co-ordinated force then it should go wherever Kony is.
+There are two concepts: There are people who think that the SPLA [Sudan People's Liberation Army] should only work on the side of Sudan, that the army of the Central African Republic should only work there [within its own borders ...] but there is the other concept that some of us support, [which is] that once there is one unified force, co-ordinated force then it should go wherever Kony is.
 We think that way, it will be more effective."
 He added that the newest intelligence reports at the time has suggested the LRA then had only 200 guns and numbered about 500 people, including women and children.